nstanfield/Path-Finding-Algorithms-Visualizer/README.md

 # How to Run
 The Pygame module is required to run

-To install, run this command in the terminal: pip install pygame
+To install it, run this command in the terminal: pip install pygame

-Run Main.py to start the program
+Then run Main.py to start the program

 # Future Additions
 * Djikstra